zhao-stanley/DiscussMed/data/blog/schizophrenia/schizophreniaorganizations.md

 tags: ['schizohrenia', 'organizations']
 authors: ['jake']
 draft: false
 summary: 'How can you make an impact in fighting schizophrenia?
 Where can you start?
 What organizations are leading this fight?
-These are the questions that we will explore the answers to in this blog.'
+These are the questions that we will explore the answers to in this blog post.'
 ---
 In the fight against schizophrenia, there are many notable organizations aiming to encourage research efforts, show solidarity, raise support for and awareness about those suffering, and advocate for schizophrenia-fighting legislation.
 Some notable organizations include: